ispeters/async_scope/let_async_scope.md

 - Fix specification of allowed errors
 - Make it clear that a new overload of `spawn` is expected.

+### R4

+- Fix specification of the async scope type
+- Two overloads of `spawn`: with/without explicit environment

 ## Acknowledgements